Nellalink/org-workflow-sop-template/README.md

     - `MODULE` must match one of the valid module names.
 3. If validation fails, the workflow:
     - Outputs the specific error.
-    - Sends a Slack notification with details of the failure.
+    - Sends a notification webhook with details of the failure.

 ### Example Slack Notification: